Ananth1082/Env-Lock/README.md

 Elk stores all your env file in ecrypted format which can only be accessed with the password.
 So you can store all your env files safely using it.

+## Get Started

+Clone the repo and build from source or using the elk executable in bin folder.

 ## CLI Commands

 Elk has 5 commnands create, update, list, get, delete.